huggingface/blog/big-bench-audio-release.md

 ```

-The audio files were generated using **23 synthetic voices** from top-ranked text-to-speech models in the **[Artifical Analysis Speech Arena](https://artificialanalysis.ai/text-to-speech/arena?tab=Leaderboard)**.
+The audio files were generated using **23 synthetic voices** from top-ranked Text to Speech models in the **[Artifical Analysis Speech Arena](https://artificialanalysis.ai/text-to-speech/arena?tab=Leaderboard)**.
 Each audio generation was rigorously verified using Levenshtein distance against transcriptions and manual review of edge cases.
 To find out more about how the dataset was created, check out the **[dataset card](https://huggingface.co/datasets/ArtificialAnalysis/big_bench_audio)**.

 ## Evaluating Audio Reasoning